Loading Events

 This will be an online event held over Zoom open to members and non-members.
 It will be free but donations are welcome.

-Ending the Sale of Peat ~ Sally Nex, Peat-free Partnership
+Going Peat-free ~ Sally Nex, Peat-free Partnership

-Marsh Wood Pond, a case study of Odonata population changes in Oxfordshire ~ Stephen Burch, County Dragonfly Recorder for Oxfordshire
+Marsh Wood Pond, a case study of Odonata population changes in Oxfordshire ~ Stephen Burch, County Dragonfly Recorder for Oxfordshire.

 Over 200 New Ponds and Counting: How the National Education Nature Park Is Supporting Biodiversity in Schools ~ Victoria Burton and Tom Lawrence, Natural History Museum, London